BRINGING LIVE CHAMBER MUSIC TO YOU

 THURLES - Friday 18th September at 2pm - Source Arts Centre

-BALLINA - Saturday 19th September at tbc - Ballina Arts Centre
+BALLINA - Saturday 19th September at 8pm - Ballina Arts Centre

 MONAGHAN - Sunday 20th September at tbc - Garage Theatre